 Levels & Attributes

-Upon gaining a level you will get an attribute point to spend on one of the 5 character attributes in the game:
+Upon gaining a level you will get attribute points to spend on one of the 5 character attributes in the game:

 - Strength: Determines melee weapon damage.